Join CityClub

 Bradford Live

-The project aims to attract new musicians and host “a calendar of 200+ world-class music, comedy and family entertainment” to help increase tourism while celebrating Bradford’s heritage and cultural values.
+This part of the regeneration in Bradford, this project aims to attract new musicians and host “a calendar of 200+ world-class music, comedy and family entertainment” to help increase tourism while celebrating Bradford’s heritage and cultural values.
 Additionally, the venue will play a huge role in the City of Culture plans, acting as an events hub.
 Taking advantage of the iconic exterior and interior elements of the building, plans will incorporate existing features into the project.
 Bradford Live music venue will be ‘a world-class’ event space and leisure and business destination for future generations.

 One City Park